Abandon-ht/LLM-tutorial/docs/source/model_pages/whisper-small.rst

 whisper-small
 ~~~~~~~~~~~~~

-**whisper-small** suitable for the LLM630 Compute Kit, Module LLM, and Module LLM Kit

 **Support Platforms**: LLM630 Compute Kit, Module LLM, and Module LLM Kit

 - The models are supports multilingual speech recognition and translation.